 Teams should have a basic understanding of the competitive landscape

-If you have already tested/validated your idea and are interested in receiving project funding or a summer stipend to help you further develop your technologically-based ideas, we recommend applying for a TechAccel Grant instead
+If you have already tested/validated your idea and are interested in receiving project funding to help you further develop your technologically-based ideas, we recommend applying for a TechAccel Grant instead

 You will need to attach the following completed template to your application.